VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 Every `argX` argument in every mathematical operation can contain one of the following values:

 - The name of [log field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model).
 For example, `errors_total / requests_total`.
+  If the log field contains value, which cannot be parsed into [supported numeric value](#numeric-values), then it is replaced with `NaN`.
 - Any [supported numeric value](#numeric-values).
 For example, `response_size_bytes / 1MiB`.
 - Another mathematical expression.
 Optionally, it may be put inside `(...)`.
 For example, `(a + b) * c`.